Please find below your home learning activities.

 Across the year, Year 1 will have a castle topic which will lead onto a trip to one of the castles.
 We look at all the seasons, including the changing weather patterns and what happens during each season e.g. changing leaves in Autumn.
 We will also cover a number of investigations relating to our science and maths topics.

-MATHS - the children will extend their understanding of counting in multiples of twos, fives and tens.
-They will learn to solve number problems involving multiplication, addition, subtraction and division.
-We will continue to develop their skills through the addition and subtraction of single and 2 digit numbers, doubling and number bonds.
+In MATHS the children will be developing their skills in addition and subtraction of single and 2 digit numbers, doubling, number bonds and counting forwards and backwards in tens.
 They will become familiar with the names and properties of 2d and 3d shapes and comparing weight using non-standard units of measure.
-It will be helpful if your child could practise counting to 100 and backwards from 100 at home.
-Correct number formation it another skill to work on.
+It will be helpful if your child could practise counting to 100 at home and practise correct number formation.
+It is also important for your child to practise their number bonds to 10, for example 9+1 =10, 8+2=10, 7+3=10 etc.

-HISTORY - the children will be developing their knowledge and understanding of the past through the topic of ‘Castles’.
-We plan to include a visit to Mont Orgueil castle later in the term and welcome any offers of parental help.
+In HISTORY the children will be developing their knowledge and understanding of the past through the topic of Grandparents and toys in the past.

 All children will be provided with the necessary equipment e.g. pencils, rubbers etc… Please do not send your child in with a pencil case.